-God is present when no one else can be.

-God provides ways and moments and gives us what we need.

-And when our hearts are broken open they become open to the embrace and comfort of God.
+God is present to the broken-hearted.
+God provides comfort and hope, strength to put one foot in front of the other.
+When our hearts are broken open, they become open to the embrace and comfort of God.

 We mourn our losses, but we also mourn the state of the world, the injustice, the pain of others, the brokenness of our world - and God draws near.